 National Insurance Contributions (NICs) are payable to HMRC as a deduction from earnings.

-Whilst those contributions don’t directly fund things like the benefits system or state pension now, how much you contribute will ultimately determine your level of entitlement to receive certain benefits if ever you were to need them.
+Whilst those contributions don’t directly fund things like the benefits system or state pension now, how much you contribute will ultimately determine your level of entitlement to receive certain benefits if you ever need them.

 Anyone who earns a salary above a certain amount (see below) has to pay NICs, and employers also have to pay NICs for their employees who earn over that amount too.

-It is worth noting from the beginning that NICs are only payable on earnings, not on dividends.
-If you are the director of a company and draw dividends rather than a salary, you will not need to pay NICs on your income from those dividends.
+It is worth noting from the beginning that NICs are only payable on earnings, not dividends.
+If you are a company director and draw dividends rather than a salary, you will not need to pay NICs on your income from those dividends.

-Expert advice should be sought as to which would be most tax-advantageous for your particular circumstances: drawing dividends (which attract tax at a rate linked to your income) or a salary.
-You would still have to pay NICs for any employees who earn over the threshold amount (see below).
+Expert advice should be sought on which would be most tax-advantageous for your particular circumstances: drawing dividends (which attract tax at a rate linked to your income) or a salary.
+You must still pay NICs for employees who earn over the secondary threshold (see below).

 Class 1 NICs